 There will be a $35.00 service call fee plus any needed parts to make necessary repairs.
 If you have returned

 to a different address your antenna will almost certainly need to be reprogrammed to talk to a different

-Access Point than was used last year.
+Access Point antenna than was used last year.
 We are continually upgrading the antennas on the towers and almost all

-When we started KCnetwork in 2010, we had one class of internet service.
+When we started KCnetwork in 2010, we offered one class of internet service.
 The

 "Home" service to $53.00/month.
 This last year we revised the pricing plan to add additional classes of service to accommodate